UoB-COMSM0166/2025-group-1/README.md

 ## Challenge 1 : Enemy AI Tracking

 Our first major challenge was designing an enemy AI that could dynamically track and chase the player while remaining confined to its platform and avoiding erratic behavior.

-We chose a finite state machine (FSM) for its simplicity, performance, and maintainability.
-Although more advanced systems like behavior trees or GOAP offer finer-grained control—and machine-learning approaches (reinforcement or supervised) enable highly adaptive agents—they demand full training environments, large datasets, and inference integration, which greatly increases development complexity.
-In most 2D platformers, an FSM-based logic sequence (“player on platform → chase → attack”) delivers robust, predictable gameplay with minimal overhead.
+We chose a **finite state machine (FSM)** for its **simplicity, performance**, and **maintainability**.
+Although more advanced systems like **Behavior trees** or **GOAP** offer finer-grained control—and **machine-learning** approaches (reinforcement or supervised) enable highly adaptive agents—they demand full training environments, large datasets, and inference integration, which greatly increases development complexity.

+In most 2D platformers, an FSM-based logic sequence (“player on platform → chase → attack”) delivers **robust, predictable** gameplay with **minimal overhead**.

 **FSM States**